Elliptic Interface Problem approximated by CutFEM: II. A posteriori error analysis based on equilibrated fluxes: Efficiency

 whereas if $T\in \T^\Gamma$, one has:

-\end{lemma} \begin{proof} We only treat below the case of a cut triangle, the other one being standard.
-Following Verf\"urth's argument \cite{verfurth1994posteriori}, we let $b_T=27\lambda_1\lambda_2\lambda_3$ be the cubic bubble function on $T$ and consider $w_T=f_hb_T$, which satisfies:
+\end{lmm} \begin{proof} We only treat below the case of a cut triangle, the other one being standard.
+Following Verf\"urth's argument (see, for instance, Proposition 4.2. of \cite{verfurth1994posteriori}), we let $b_T=27\lambda_1\lambda_2\lambda_3$ be the cubic bubble function on $T$ and consider $w_T=f_hb_T$, which satisfies:

 We start with